 Here everything is still very rural.
 Although in recent years it has grown because of tourism.
 Trekking through the jungle with local guides, renting a bicycle and exploring the waterfalls is another option.
 Initially, we had Nong Khiaw in our Laos travel itinerary, but the shortage of time made us make drastic decisions.
 Unfortunately, we were unable to visit this little village.

 Vang Vieng is known by parties.
 It was common for tourists to gather on the banks of the river for tubing.
 That is, going down the river in buoys, stopping along the bars on the banks.
-Today it is still practiced but, on a smaller scale.
+Today it is still practised but, on a smaller scale.
 The government has closed many of the bars since some incidents occurred.

 To explore there are lagoons of turquoise water, caves, and monasteries of the sixteenth and seventeenth centuries.
 Activities such as rock climbing, kayaking, and even cycling tours are quite popular.